(con't from Part XXX)

 The final 6th section is the reentry of the theme in the top line, in the home key, which is harmonized again in 4 voices.

 A coda of 8 bars concludes the piece; in this coda the theme is reiterated slowly in the pedal and segmented until nothing is left of it but a single tonic note; the work ends very quietly in the primitive gloom of the home key.

 The way this Prelude is put together, particularly the development section with its several excursions into distant keys and the employment of the raised submediant key in the 2nd entry, will repay careful study and may be used as a model for any number of similar works.

-All of the fugues from "4 Preludes & Fugues for Organ Op.
-24-27" are worked in 4 voice triple counterpoint, and all have 2 countersubjects; there's a reason for this:
+All of this composer's Fugues are worked in 4 voices, either in triple or quadruple counterpoint, and none have only one countersubject; there's a reason for this:

-The variety of effect this creates from the several combinations of each subject with its 2 countersubjects sounding in triple counterpoint (where any of the 3 moving lines can serve as a bass and still make good harmony vertically with the other 2 lines at any point) made this a favorite method with Bach, whose music provides many examples of fugues of sturdy build, the main structural supports of which are well-spaced entries of these same 3 lines in different positions and keys.
+The variety of effect this creates from the several combinations of each subject with its 2 or 3 countersubjects sounding in triple or quadruple counterpoint made this a favorite method with Bach, whose music provides many examples of fugues of sturdy build, the main structural supports of which are well-spaced entries of these same moving lines in different positions and keys.

-It may be that this work and the 2 Opus numbers which follow it, by plowing in a furrow all their own, have broken new ground; the pairing process used to create them, i.e., of first taking a prelude constructed upon a single free theme treated in the 6-part improvisational form favored by Louis Vierne and then joining it with a related 4 voice fugue with 2 countersubjects worked in triple counterpoint (a method favored by J.S.
+It may be that this work and the Opus numbers which follow it, by plowing in a compositional furrow all their own, have broken new ground; the pairing process used to create them, i.e., of first taking a prelude constructed upon a single free theme treated in the 6-part improvisational form favored by Louis Vierne, albeit modified and compressed, and then joining it with a related 4 voice fugue worked in either triple or quadruple counterpoint (a method favored by J.S.
 Bach), seems to represent a new synthesis so far as this author can determine, something unique to the world of organ composition.